 - Check that you have understood what they mean.

-- One-to-one conversations generally work better than talking in groups.
+- One-to-one conversations can work better than talking in groups.

 If someone is finding eating and swallowing hard, these may help:

 - If eating becomes slower, a plate-warmer will help to keep food warm and nicer to eat.

 Over time, someone with PPA will need more help with day-to-day life, for example with washing and dressing.
 It is important to think about safety at home and any changes you may need to make.
 For people still working, PPA may make doing a job more difficult.
 It is helpful to talk to close family, early on, about options such as lasting power of attorney, and later, home care and care homes.
 Driving safety is also important.
 You should let the DVLA know if you or a family member is diagnosed with any form of dementia.

 Support for people affected by dementia